 Steamships have radically altered the course of history through immigration, trade, and leisure.
 This technological advancement began in the early nineteenth century and has had far reaching cultural consequences that continue to this day.
 This period of transition from sailing to steam-powered vessels, roughly 1809-1909, impacted travel time, reliability, and the movement of goods and people.
 The transition from sail to steam power is the focus of this educational online repository made possible by grants from the National Park Service’s National Maritime Heritage Program and the Heritage Harbor Foundation.
 Educators, students, the general public, and avid ship lovers can view archival materials from the Steamship Historical Society of America’s collection.
 These education modules focus on Science, Technology, Engineering, Art, Mathematics, and Social Studies.
-By exploring primary and secondary source material, users can see for themselves the myriad ways in which this movement has affected the course of history.
+By exploring primary and secondary source material, users can see for themselves the ways in which this movement has affected the course of history.

 If you are a teacher using this website, we want your feedback.
 Please take our brief 8 question survey and tell us what you think!